About the solution

 The 3D printing device works with the smartphone.
 It consists of a frame designed to fit comfortably on the back of the phone.
 It uses a lens to focus the light from the smartphone’s camera’s flash (just like the eye-doctor’s pen torch) which illuminates the retina.
 Then a picture is taken and it is analyzed through the Eyeagnosis app.
 This app was designed by the student so that it uses image data from the NIH National Eye Institute’s eyeGENE database to help with the diagnosis.

-The innovation was tested by Aditya Jyot Eye Hospital, in Mumbai, that proved the device is able to diagnose with accuracy of a human ophthalmologist.
+The innovation was tested by Aditya Jyot Eye Hospital, in Mumbai, that proved the device is able to diagnose with the accuracy of a human ophthalmologist.
 But it still requires more testing.

 Five patients have already been accurately diagnosed using the Eyeagnosis device.